perezsan/Shadow-RPC-Operator/shadow-rpc-install-script/README.md

 # Notes on install script

 IMPORTANT: This script will only work on a Solana Server Program machine at an Equinix data center.
-For all other machiens, please see our
+In the future we will support a more generic guide for non Solana Server Program machines.

 Security updates, choose your password, set up user with sudo permissions:
 ```